 Without further ado, here are four up to date jewelry niches to dig into!

-Salamander jewelry is more or less an alternative wholesaler.
+Salamander jewelry found in our Wholesale Directory is more or less an alternative wholesaler.
 They carry body jewelry such as nose rings, eyebrow rings, belly-button rings, tongue rings, and more.

-Can you guess what this wholesaler carries?
-You guessed it… Silver plated jewelry!
+If you are looking for a supplier check out Silver Plated Jewelry.
+You guessed it… They sell silver plated jewelry!
 They’ve been in business for over 15 years and are well trusted by many.

 We’ve talked about why you should sell jewelry online, how to do it correctly, what to avoid when selling products, and even gave you a few wholesale jewelry suppliers to get started.